Skip to Main Content

 • The chapter title is not italicised.

-• Use p. for a single page and pp. for a page range in-text.
+• In the intext citation, the author/s of the chapter is cited.
+Use p. for a single page and pp. for a page range.

 • Include page numbers within in-text citations for direct quotes.
 When paraphrasing, page numbers are recommended but not required.